-If you haven’t received an energy bill in a while
+If you haven’t received an accurate energy bill in a while

-If you haven’t received a gas or electricity bill for over a year, you might not have to pay for all the energy you’ve used.
+If you haven’t received an accurate gas or electricity bill for over a year, you might not have to pay for all the energy you’ve used.

 If your supplier tries to overcharge you